e-m3din4/wigle-wifi/README.md

 # Wigle-WiFi - WiFi Access Point Trilateration Tool.

-This tool allows you to get the approximate location of a Wi-Fi access point (AP) using the long time awaited: Wigle.net API.
+This tool allows you to get the approximate location of a Wi-Fi access point (AP) using the long-awaited: Wigle.net API.
 The tool uses trilateration to calculate the AP's location based on its signal strength and the location of nearby access points.

 ## Requirements